weakphish/dotfiles/nvim/README.md

 My configuration for Neovim.
 All lua files in `lua/` are pulled into the `init.lua` which I tried to keep fairly minimal, mostly just bootstrapping packer and then pulling in each 'module' I've written.

+To get started, clone the contents here to your `~/.config/nvim/` and run `:PackerInstall`

 Here's a brief description of each file and it's purpose.

 - `aerial-config.lua`: Configuration for the Aerial plugin, which shows an outline of the current file.